-LG Streaming Week Marks The Celebration Of A Decade Of WEBOS
+LG STREAMING WEEK MARKS THE CELEBRATION OF A DECADE OF WEBOS

-(MENAFN- Dubai PR Network) LG TV Owners Worldwide Gain Access to Exciting Offers, Including Discounts and Free Trials from Global and Regional webOS Content Partners
+(MENAFN- Mid-East Info) LG TV Owners Worldwide Gain Access to Exciting Offers, Including Discounts and Free Trials from Global and Regional webOS Content Partners

-Dubai, 13 Sep 2024 - LG Electronics (LG) is announcing the LG Streaming Week campaign in 44 countries, starting from September 9th and running through October 13th,1 to celebrate a decade since the initial launch of webOS on the company's LCD and OLED TVs.
-For owners of LG TVs above UHD released from 2018 onward (running webOS 4.0 and above), as well as StanbyME and StanbyME Go users, LG Streaming Week presents a variety of free and discounted subscriptions from service partners through its dedicated app, accessible from the Home Screen, Content Store or Apps.

 Each promotional week will feature a different global and local partner line-up, with each partner limited offer accessible and redeemable solely on a weekly basis, from the LG Streaming Week app.2